For Trump, indictment in Stormy Daniels case is just the tip of the iceberg

 Jan.
 6 investigation

-The latest defeat came last week, when U.S. District Court Judge James Boasberg ruled that former Vice President Mike Pence was required to testify before the grand jury convened by Special Counsel Jack Smith.
+The latest defeat came last week, when U.S. District Court Judge James Boasberg ruled that former Vice President Mike Pence was required to testify before the grand jury convened by special counsel Jack Smith.

-Pence, whose lawyers have argued that since he was acting in his role as the president of the U.S. Senate during the certification of the Electoral College votes on Jan.
-6, 2021, he could not be compelled to testify in a case involving the executive branch.
+Pence’s lawyers have argued that since he was acting in his role as president of the Senate during the certification of the Electoral College votes on Jan.
+6, he could not be compelled to testify in a case involving the executive branch.

 “We’re currently talking to our counsel about the balance of that decision and determining the way forward, but I have nothing to hide,” Pence told reporters last week while traveling in Iowa.

-The ruling follows another in late March by Judge Beryl A. Howell that cleared the way for aides such as former White House Chief of Staff Mark Meadows, former Trump personal aides John McEntee and Nick Luna, former national security adviser Robert O’Brien, former deputy chief of staff Dan Scavino, former speech writer Stephen Miller, former Acting Deputy Secretary of Homeland Security Ken Cuccinelli, and former Director of National Intelligence John Ratcliffe.
+The ruling follows another in late March by Judge Beryl Howell that cleared the way for testimony from aides such as former White House chief of staff Mark Meadows, former Trump personal aides John McEntee and Nick Luna, former national security adviser Robert O’Brien, former deputy chief of staff Dan Scavino, former speechwriter Stephen Miller, former acting Deputy Secretary of Homeland Security Ken Cuccinelli and former Director of National Intelligence John Ratcliffe.

 While Trump’s legal team is expected to appeal Howell’s ruling, executive privilege claims are harder to uphold in matters involving potential criminal acts.
-Meadows, for instance, also fought a subpoena to appear before the Fulton County grand jury in Georgia, but lost that battle and eventually testified.
+Meadows, for instance, also fought a subpoena to appear before the Fulton County grand jury in Georgia but lost that battle and eventually testified.

 A federal grand jury in Washington, D.C., has been listening to a mountain of evidence in the case and could soon decide whether to indict Trump for a range of charges that include obstruction of an official proceeding, conspiracy to defraud the United States and insurrection.